What to Know if You Are Electrocuted at Work

 Many workers are exposed to electrical hazards in their workplaces.
-Whether working with damaged extension cord plugs, temporary lighting systems, or faulty power connections in the office or maneuvering around fallen power lines or operating electrical equipment outside in the rain, the threat of electrocution is real.
+Whether working with damaged extension cord plugs in an office in Raleigh, temporary lighting systems, or faulty power connections on a construction site in Wilmington, or fixing fallen power lines or operating electrical equipment outside in the rain for Duke Energy, the threat of electrocution is real.

-Electrical shocks and burns are frightening and painful injuries.
+Electrical shocks and burns are frightening, painful, and sometimes permanent injuries.
 The recovery period may be long, sometimes even requiring physical therapy.
-Electrical current exposure may cause serious neurological damage, including brain damage, paralysis, or even death, which may be a precursor to a wrongful death claim.
+Electrical current exposure may cause serious neurological damage, including brain damage, organ damage, paralysis, or even death, which may be a precursor to a wrongful death claim.

 What Industries Experience the Most Electrocution Injuries and Deaths?

-If you or a loved one sustained an electrocution injury, don’t hesitate to contact the Law Offices of James Scott Farrin.
+If you or a loved one sustained an electrocution injury on the job in North Carolina, don’t hesitate to contact the Law Offices of James Scott Farrin.
 We have the experience and resources to help you pursue the compensation and benefits you need.

-What Jobs Are Most at Risk for Electrocution?
+What Jobs Are Most at Risk for Electrocution in North Carolina?

 The Occupational Safety and Health Administration (OSHA) highlights the following as common electrical hazards that may result in electrical shocks and burns: